rdio/jsapi-examples/utils/README.md

 * play( [ indexOrSource ] ): Puts the LocalQueue in charge of playback, starting at the given index or source (or the front of the queue if none specified).
 * playing(): Returns true if the LocalQueue is in charge of playback.
 * remove( [ indexOrSource ] ): Removes the source specified, or the first item if none specified.
-* stop(): The LocalQueue relenquishes control of playback, returning it to the Rdio queue.
+* stop(): The LocalQueue relinquishes control of playback, returning it to the Rdio queue.

 ... and this property: